hack5aw/hack5aw/README.md

  Hey there! 👋😃

 I'm Hacksaw!
-I'm a White/Gray Hat Hacker👨🏿‍💻, Cybersecurity student🔒, and Coder🖥, who created an independent organization called Project H@ck$aw.
+I'm a White Hat Hacker👨🏿‍💻, Cybersecurity student🔒, and Coder🖥, who created an independent organization called Project H@ck$aw.
 I am passionate about Computers, Ethical Hacking & anything Tech related🖥️📱💻.
 I own a Variety of Pen Testing Tools Such as the Flipper Zero and a Bunch of Raspberry Pi Products.
 Currently, I am learning Python & C.

 📍 I am from Georgia, US and Proudly Indian, you can reach me on Discord at Hack$aw#7266.
 You can also email me at Hacksawproject@gmail.com.